happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 6/9/2016
+- (4:59) Finished some very basic groundwork for an Instagram data crawlewr.
+Must explore it more in depth tomorrow to begin effectively using the Instagram info, which is obtained the same way as the Twitter username information
+- (3:37) Added an Instagram tab to the info window
 - (3:16) Successfully enabled adding a newline between each tweet; needed to use html methods, such as adding <br> to the tweet so that the info window string could properly format
 - (1:52) Continuing to have issues getting the tweets to be on their own line
 - (12:25) Seems to be an issue with the way it is processed when using content string, as when I use alerts to check if each Tweet has its own line, they, in fact, do, but when I check the info window, it is one, long, consecutive string